 - De Wiedenhof, Vrasene

 This morning we visit two private Dutch gardens.
-We first visit the garden of Albert Tielens in Hoeven with its sumptuous plantings.
-A 50-metre long swimming pond is lined with mixed borders.
+We first visit the garden of Albert Tielens in Hoeven.
+A 50-metre long swimming pond is lined with sumptuous mixed borders.
 Avenues of pear, lime and maple trees divide peaceful lawns, and to the garden’s rear is a vliedberg – an artificial hill surrounded by a canal.
 Such man-made hills were climbed to escape rising flood waters.

 We next visit De Jorissenhoeve, an historic 19th century farmhouse owned by garden designer Ineke Lambregts.
 His garden ‘flows’ between verdant ‘rooms’: a stunning flower court with scented roses, a herb garden, a heritage vegetable garden, water features, a woodland garden, and a pasture where Lakenvelder cows graze.

 We return to East Flanders to visit De Wiedenhof, the private garden of Leo and Suzanne Laureyns-Wynter.
-This brilliantly innovative long, relatively narrow garden has a most unconventional layout.
-The length of the garden is emphasized by two 90m-long grass strips with superbly maintained pleached hornbeam hedges forming a powerful framework for sumptuous seasonal plantings of roses, iris and many other perennials.
+This brilliantly innovative, long, relatively narrow garden has a most unconventional layout.
+The length of the garden is emphasized by two 90 metre-long grass strips with superbly maintained pleached hornbeam hedges forming a powerful framework for sumptuous seasonal plantings of roses, iris and many other perennials.
 (Overnight Antwerp) BL

 Bruges - 3 nights